Cedar Fair: Fast Lane

-Fast Lane is Cedar Fair's version of a virtual queue system.
+Fast Lane is an expedited queue system in use at parks formerly associated with Cedar Fair.
 It was first announced for Kings Island on July 18, 2011.
-The park served as the testing park for it.
-For an increased cost, visitors get a wrist band which gives them the ability to get to the front of the line on the park's most popular attractions.
+The park served as the testing park for the system.
+For an increased cost, visitors get a wrist band which gives them the ability to wait in a shorter queue for most attractions.
 Originally, it could only be used from noon to 7:00 PM, but it was soon expanded to be available all day.
-On January 19, 2012, it was announced that Fast Lane would be rolled out at all the Cedar Fair parks for the 2012 season.
+Fast Lane would be rolled out to all Cedar Fair parks for the 2012 season.
 There is also Fright Lane, which is Fast Lane for the haunted attractions during the Halloween events.
 For the 2016 season, Cedar Fair began testing all season Fast Lane at Valleyfair and Dorney Park.
 By the 2019 season, all parks offered all season Fast Lane.
-For the 2020 season, Cedar Fair began offering all season all park Fast Lane for $849 or more.